cspwcspw/CloudCameraGK7102/README.md

 I use [PuTTy](https://www.putty.org/) on my Windows machine for Telnet sessions.
 If you get a login screen, great, it means the camera is running a server to allow remote sessions.

+I subsequently got a few more cameras, they came very slightly modified.
+The newer ones only have two leads out the back: LAN and power.
+There is no reset button like the earlier cameras.
+Additionally, in some situations it seems necessary to activate a video stream from the camera before the __telnet login__ will work.

 If __root__ with password __cxlinux__ works, you are in!
 Here are some [other credentials you can try](https://ipvm.com/reports/ip-cameras-default-passwords-directory).